Hyaluronic Acid-based Dermal Fillers

 Are there contraindications?

 Treatments on pregnant women should be avoided since no study has been carried out with these patients.
-Hyaluronic acid should not be injected in an area in which a permanent implant has been set or if there is the occurrence of inflammation or infection.
+Dermal fillers should not be injected in an area in which a permanent implant has been set or if there is the occurrence of inflammation or infection.

 Are there precautions to be taken?